 - Insert the text "[contract] entered into April 1, 2018 (the "signing date") to be effective as of February 1, 2018 (the "effective date")

 You should try to avoid simply asserting in the contract that it was agreed to on the backdated effective date.
 This is because such a statement is untrue and would amount to misrepresentation, since the agreement was only signed at a subsequent date.

 If you need help with an issue date definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.